katmore/flat-js/README.md

 (See the [rawgit CDN FAQ](https://github.com/rgrove/rawgit/wiki/Frequently-Asked-Questions) for more information)

 ## Documentation
-Unfortunately, flat-js documentation has not yet been generated; though most functions have JSDoc comment blocks.
+Unfortunately, flat-js documentation has not yet been generated; though some functions have JSDoc comment blocks.

 ## Examples
  * [URL Queries](#example-1-url-query-values)